IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

     (Required for new resource) The guid of the space in which the instance will be created

-  plan (True, str, None)
+  service (True, str, None)
-    (Required for new resource) The plan type of the service
+    (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

+  name (True, str, None)
+    (Required for new resource) A name for the service instance

   tags (False, list, None)